Police Officer Salary By State: Highest-Paid Police Officers by State [2026]

 -

-What is the worst state for police officers?
+What is the lowest-paying state for police officers?

-The worst state for police officers is Mississippi with an average salary of $30,822 per year.
+The state with the lowest average salary for police officers is Mississippi, with an average of $30,822 per year.